NishitSinha/Lung-Cancer-Detection-Using-CNN/README.md

 # 🧠 Lung Cancer Image Classification

-This project focuses on detecting and classifying histopathological images of lung and colon tissues into cancerous and non-cancerous classes using machine learning techniques, particularly Convolutional Neural Networks (CNNs).
+This project focuses on detecting and classifying histopathological images of lung tissues into cancerous and non-cancerous classes using machine learning techniques, particularly Convolutional Neural Networks (CNNs).

 ---